-Explore our collection of pipeline resources to learn more about the transmission pipeline industry’s operations, practices and how we are focused on continuously improving.
+Explore our collection of pipeline resources to learn more about the transmission pipeline industry’s operations, practices and how it is focused on continuously improving.

 The About Pipelines series is dedicated to providing the facts about transmission pipelines in Canada and their role in Canadians’ lives.
 All photos are the property of CEPA and/or its member companies.

-What are pipeline companies doing to keep their operations safe?
-(PDF)
+Pipeline operations – What pipeline companies are doing to keep their operations safe

-How do pipeline regulations protect Canadians and the environment?
-(PDF)
+Regulatory oversight – How pipeline regulations protect Canadians and the environment

-How are stakeholders involved in pipeline projects?
-(PDF)
+Stakeholder involvement – How are stakeholders involved in pipeline projects?